-Kelly is an energy and transportation policy analyst at the University of California, Davis in the Policy Institute for Energy, Environment, and the Economy.
-Prior, Kelly served as a 2016-2018 American Association for the Advancement of Science (AAAS) Science and Technology Policy Fellow at the Department of Energy.
+Kelly is the Policy Director for the Zero Emission Transportation Association.
+Prior to this role she was an energy and transportation research and policy analyst at the University of California, Davis in the Policy Institute for Energy, Environment, and the Economy.
+Kelly served as a 2016-2018 American Association for the Advancement of Science (AAAS) Science and Technology Policy Fellow at the Department of Energy.
 Trained as a chemical engineer, she is committed to responsible innovation in energy and transportation.
 She is dedicated to changing the scientific institution to promote inclusivity and collaboration through STEM advocacy, education, outreach, and communication.

 Transportation and Policy Analyst